xpjllk38324/Container-Security-Scanning-Service/readme.md

 - Develop a container vulnerability scanning service that is integrated into the CI/CD pipeline of the framework and its container registry.
 - Provide reporting on the results for both developers and administrators.

+## Feature list:
+1. Configure container scanning rules.
+Users can configure personalized settings for the container vulnerability scanning tools.
+2. Perform container scanning tasks.
+Users can perform container scanning task according to the configured rules.
+3. Assess container security.
+According to the result of the container’s scanning, the container vulnerability scanning service will assess container security.
+4. Configure container security assessment rules.
+Users can set custom policy for the container security assessment.
+5. Export container scan reports.
+Users can generate and get detailed reports containing scan results, vulnerability details and more.
+6. Notify and alert.
+Users can get notifications and alerts in real time via email, SMS, and other channels.
+7. Configure notify and alert rules.
+Users can set custom notify and alert rules, such as immediate notification when a high-risk vulnerability is detected.
+8. Update of vulnerability database.
+Users can update the vulnerability database which container scanning tools use.

+## Constraints:
+1. Container scan engine needs to quickly and accurately identify security vulnerabilities and bad practices in containers.
+2. Container scanning service needs to be integrated with existing CI/CD systems, which requires services with flexible architectures capable of supporting multiple integration approaches.
+3. Container scanning service needs to ensure the security and privacy of user data.
+The service needs to take appropriate encryption measures to protect sensitive information during data transmission and storage.

 ## Directory layout